Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

 \paragraph{I. Distribution of all spacings:}

-For Poisson-Poisson the distribution of all spacings can be computed exactly (see details in the following section).
+For Poisson-Poisson the distribution of all spacings can be computed exactly (see details in section \ref{ac}).
 It turns out to be\footnote{Given $0\le x_n,y_n\le N$, then $0\le \delta \le \sqrt{2} N$.}

-The distribution functions also seem to match well the other cases with GOE, GUE - except in the region where $\delta$ is small (relative to $N$), and then in the RMT cases $f(\delta)$ goes faster to zero.
+The distribution functions also seem to agree with the other cases with GOE, GUE - except in the region where $\delta$ is small (relative to $N$), and then in the RMT cases $f(\delta)$ goes faster to zero.
 This is probably because at long distances, the interaction of eigenvalues is very similar in all cases, especially after we have unfolded the spectra.
 We can then focus on other measures that probe only the spacings between the neighboring eigenvalues.

 \paragraph{II.
 Distribution of nearest neighbor spacings:} To focus on the region of small spacings, we examine the distribution of nearest neighbor spacings.
-We find that they can be well fitted to the $\beta$-ensemble distribution for spacings, eq. \eqref{eq:beta_delta}, with $\beta = 1.1$--$1.5$, depending on the chosen ensembles, and 0.9 for the Poisson-Poisson case.
+We find that they can be fitted to the $\beta$-ensemble distribution for spacings, eq. \eqref{eq:beta_delta}, with $\beta $ in the range $1.1$--$1.5$, depending on the chosen ensembles, and $\approx0.9$ for the Poisson-Poisson case.
 We average over 1,000 spectra with $N = 100$, and normalize the spacings such that $\langle \delta\rangle = 1$, simply by dividing by the average value before normalization.
+Taking $N$ to be larger (100 spectra of $N = 1000$), the values of $\beta$ are all closer to $\beta = 1$, as seen in table \ref{tab:betavaluesnn}.

-Taking $N$ to be larger, the values of $\beta$ are all closer to $\beta = 1$, as seen in table \ref{tab:betavaluesnn}.
+Note that values in this and the following tables are indicative only as they are based on a single large sample.
+We have not made a systematic attempt to evaluate the errors, but the best-fit values of $\beta$ were observed to change by at most a few percent when taking different samples from the same ensembles.

 \paragraph{III.
 Distribution of consecutive spacings on a path:} Here, since the eigenvalues are ordered, we can work directly with the ratios of consecutive spacings $r_n$, without need of unfolding or normalizing the spacings beforehand.